 Buying needed items early when you aren't rushed can reduce costs.
-Too often, last-minute purchases land up, requiring expedited shipping costs.
+Too often, last-minute purchases result in expedited shipping costs.
 People often forget that travel costs are also what you buy beforehand, so keeping that in check is valuable.